spacetelescope/jdat_notebooks/jdat_notebooks/README.md

 ## Integrated Notebook

 Once a draft notebook has been completed, the next stage is to build the draft into a notebook that uses the DAT's or associated community-developed software as consistently as possible.
 This is typically done via a developer reviewing a draft notebook and working with the scientist to use DAT software where relevant, or developing additional DAT code when necessary (see the above section).
-It is at the discretion of the notebook author and developer together which of them actually modifies the notebook and sources the Pull Request, but it is likely both will be involved to some degree.
+It is at the discretion of the notebook author and developer together which of them actually modifies the notebook and submits the Pull Request, but it is likely both will be involved to some degree.
 The default approach is for the developer to take the draft notebook, mark it up with comments like (using the example from above):
 ```

 ...